scottcolfer/scottcolfer.github.io/_posts/2017-05-26-user-centred-technical-products.md

 ## 2. Anger

 **You** "It's not public facing!
 It doesn't even have users!
-It's an internal, technical thing!
-It has "
+It's an internal, technical thing!"

 **Inner You** "[Civil servants are users too](https://gds.blog.gov.uk/2015/09/28/civil-servants-are-users-too/).
 User-centred design ftw. "